vmware/power-validated-solutions-for-cloud-foundation/README.md

 * [`VMware.PowerCLI`][module-vmware-powercli] 13.0.0 or higher
 * [`VMware.vSphere.SsoAdmin`][module-vmware-vsphere-ssoadmin] 1.3.9 or higher
+* [`ImportExcel`][module-importexcel] 7.8.4 or higher
 * [`PowerVCF`][module-powervcf] 2.3.0 or higher
-* [`ImportExcel`][module-importexcel] 7.1.1 or higher

 ## Installing the Module

-If you want to use this PowerShell module to perform implementation and configuration procedures, you must install the modules and its pre-requisites from the PowerShell Gallery.

 Verify that your system has a supported edition and version of PowerShell installed.

-Install the supporting PowerShell modules from the PowerShell Gallery by running the following commands:
+Install the supporting PowerShell modules from the Microsoft PowerShell Gallery by running the following commands in the PowerShell console:

 ```powershell
 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted